← Home

 Why the existing apps don't work

-When I'm planning a new route, I still end up guessing: how much food and water to carry, where to refill, what the day will actually feel like.
-Ride with GPS, Strava, and Komoot are great for following a route — less great for answering "what do I need to finish this one?"
-The standard, drink a bottle every hour or so and eat a bit every 45 minutes are great starting points but don't account for temperature, exertion, fitness and just anything personalized.
+When I'm planning a new route, it's a lot of work figuring out how much food and water to carry, where to refill, what the day will actually feel like.
+Ride with GPS, Strava, and Komoot are great for following a route but less great for answering "what do I need to finish this one?"
+The standard: drink a bottle every hour or so and eat a bit every 45 minutes are great starting points but don't account for temperature, exertion, fitness and aren't personalized.

-You scour the map, guess at time and temperature on each climb or flat, and hope you packed right.
-I also sweat a lot, and way more in the heat.
-Most cyclists know that but I actually measured my sweat rate vs. temperature after a bunch of indoor riding during the pandemic.
+Before, it's scour the map, guess at time and temperature on each climb or flat, and hope you packed right.
+A useful but gross data point is that I sweat a lot and way more in the heat.
+Most cyclists get a sense for this but I actually measured my sweat rate vs. temperature after a bunch of indoor riding during the pandemic.
 Knowing that a hot, steep climb will wreck you is different from showing up prepared for it.
 That's the gap Domestique is trying to close.

 The first version